connorskees/connorskees.github.io/content/merge-tree.md

 When the minSeq advances, the merge-tree is able to pop segments off of this heap to determine whether they are eligible for zamboni cleanup.
 If a segment was removed before the minSeq (in other words "outside the collab window"), then it can be safely deleted from the tree.
 Otherwise, if the segment was _inserted_ prior to the minSeq, it can be safely combined with adjacent segments, assuming those segments have identical properties.

 The concepts of a minSeq and collab window are a large part of what makes merge-tree both novel and efficient.
-Other more-academic text editing algorithms rely on having the full edit history of the document persisted forever, while merge-tree is able to only keep exactly what is necessary.
+Other, more-academic text editing algorithms rely on having the full edit history of the document persisted forever, while merge-tree is able to only keep exactly what is necessary.

 There is a small caveat today that zamboni is less effective (perhaps aggressive is a better word) than it could be.
 The above algorithm also runs during [summarization](#summarization), though during summarization we run a much more aggressive algorithm, essentially settling on the optimal representation of a given merge-tree.
 Zamboni runs progressively as the minSeq updates and does not always produce the most optimal representation.